Policy

 These could include asking the publisher to accommodate publication to comply with UKRI’s policy, identifying an alternative journal, or using the self-archiving route, for example.

 UKRI has funded Jisc to work with publishers and research organisations to help increase the adoption of open access agreements that comply with the policy, and to increase open access options that are eligible for UKRI open access funding.
-See implementing our open access policy for further information.

 How do authors find out if a journal or publishing platform offers a publication route that is compliant with UKRI’s policy?

 Whether publishing via route 1 or 2, prior to submission authors must check their preferred journal or publishing platform will provide a compliant publishing option.
 If the author expects to pay for open access, they should also check the venue is eligible to receive UKRI open access funds.
-Authors can check in the following ways:
+Authors can check in the following ways:/

 1. Authors should speak to their research organisation about publishing options and available open access funding.
 Note that use of UKRI open access funding is managed by research organisations.